d2l-ai/d2l-en/chapter_introduction/index.md

 For instance, the Bernoulli distribution is named after [Jacob Bernoulli (1655-1705)](https://en.wikipedia.org/wiki/Jacob_Bernoulli), and the Gaussian distribution was discovered by [Carl Friedrich Gauss (1777-1855)](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).
-He invented for instance the least mean squares algorithm, which is still used today for countless problems from insurance calculations to medical diagnostics.
+He invented, for instance, the least mean squares algorithm, which is still used today for countless problems from insurance calculations to medical diagnostics.
 These tools gave rise to an experimental approach